Closely spaced co-rotating helical vortices: Long-wave instability: Discussion

 \section{Discussion}

 In this article, we have studied the long-wave stability properties of closely-spaced helical vortex pairs using a cut-off filament approach.
 The considered base flow configuration corresponds to the far-wake produced by a rotor emitting two distinct vortices near the tips of each blade and which was studied previously in \citep{castillo2020}.
 Both the temporal linear spectrum and the linear impulse response have been analysed, but the linear spectrum has been found to be much more convenient to identify the different instability modes.

-We have classified these modes in two main groups.
+We have classified these modes in different groups.
 Symmetric modes are characterized by a block displacement of the vortex pair, analogous to the local pairing modes in helical geometries.
 Anti-symmetric modes are characterized by a mirrored displacement with respect to the vorticity centre of the pair, with the most unstable mode corresponding to a local pairing between one member of a pair with the other member of a pair in the neighbouring turn.
-These modes are particularly important since they could trigger the merging of vortex pairs.
-We have also considered the dependency of the stability properties with respect to the relative pitch, the separation distance, and the twist parameter.
+These modes are particularly important since they could trigger the merging of vortex pairs. {Additional modes are observed as we increase the twist parameter $\beta$: one corresponds to a radial expansion of the pair and a displacement along the centerline helix, while the other corresponds to the global and local pairing modes of the vortex pair, analogous to the case of two interlaced helices obtained by straightening the centerline helix.} We have also considered the dependency of the stability properties with respect to the relative pitch, the separation distance, and the twist parameter.
 We have identified the regions in the parameter space where each mode is dominant.
 Our observations also suggest that the pairing mechanism associated with the anti-symmetric modes amplifies a specific axial wavelength (in the developed plane) instead of an azimuthal wavelength, reminiscent of the anti-symmetric modes observed in four-vortex systems.
 A similar pairing mechanism has also been observed for the case of two pairs of helical vortices with one central hub.
 However, in this case, the instability does not disappear in the limit of large pitch and exhibits a maximum growth rate scaling with $R/d$.
+Additional, the central hub was found to have only a small influence on the stability properties.